somitmittal/auto-google-form-filler-extension/README.md

 3. Enable **Developer mode** (top right).
 4. Click **Load unpacked** and select the project folder.
 5. The extension icon should appear in your browser.
+6. Allow the extension to access site urls.
+[Check the permissions folder for the screenshot of permissions required].

 ## Configuration